sakshi-1208/ML-Students_marks_detector/README.md

 # students marks detector
 aims to predict student's marks using linear regression.
-The idea behind this analysis is to predict the marks of students by their studying hours.
+The idea behind this analysis is to predict the marks of students by their studying hours. the project is built in google colab.

 # accuracy score
 95.14